Which Roku Streamer Is Best in 2026? A Simple Comparison

 • Will I connect the Roku to a 4K TV?

-• Do I want the security of wired networking or the speed and stability of 802.11ac with MIMO?
+• Do I want the security of wired networking or the speed and stability of MIMO?
+Do I want Wi-Fi 6?

 The answers to these questions will lead you down the right path.
 For instance, if you have to have wired networking, the Roku Ultra is your only choice.
-If you want 4K and a voice remote but don’t need wired networking then the Streaming Stick+ is for you.
-If you are sure your 802.11n Wifi is strong and you don’t need 4K or a voice remote, go with the Roku Express.
+If you want 4K and a voice remote but don’t need wired networking, MIMO, or Wi-Fi 6, then the Streaming Stick Plus is for you.
+If you have a TV that supports Dolby Vision, then consider the Streaming Stick 4K or the Roku Ultra.

-Keep in mind, for all of these devices except the Roku Ultra you will need good Wifi for a good streaming experience.
-Make sure that is up to snuff first.
+Keep in mind, for all of these devices except the Roku Ultra, you will need good Wi-Fi for a good streaming experience.
+Make sure that it is up to snuff first.

 Final Thoughts